Cultural impact of Beyoncé: Empowerment of artists

-Time's Cady Lang wrote that Beyoncé's career moves have helped to "rewrite the playbook" for artists.
+Times Cady Lang wrote that Beyoncé's career moves have helped to "rewrite the playbook" for artists.
 Sidney Madden of NPR explained that Beyoncé's control over her work and career has set the tone for other artists.
 In an article for The Guardian, Tshepo Mokoena explained that by taking control of her career through Parkwood Entertainment, Beyoncé set the precedent for musicians, such as Janelle Monáe and Little Simz, to become more autonomous.
 Mokoena added that Beyoncé destroyed the idea of performers "just sticking to the music", instead leading a "creative revolution" that has allowed artists such as Kanye West, Donald Glover and Rihanna to explore new creative avenues and industries.
 Scarlett Harris wrote that Beyoncé has empowered artists to defy industry conventions and release their music in their intended manner, quoting Taylor Swift's re-recordings project.
-HuffPost's Daniel Welsh wrote that Beyoncé's forgoing of conventional promotional tactics, such as press interviews, has inspired other artists to take control of their own narrative, such as Rihanna and Taylor Swift.
+HuffPosts Daniel Welsh wrote that Beyoncé's forgoing of conventional promotional tactics, such as press interviews, has inspired other artists to take control of their own narrative, such as Rihanna and Taylor Swift.
 Beyoncé’s approach to music ownership has been a "masterclass in artist control", according to Jon Powell, renegotiating her Columbia Records deal in the 2000s to gain ownership of her masters, which enables her to dictate how her music is licensed, distributed and monetized.